fluxninja/aperture/docs/content/reference/blueprints/policies/service-protection/average-latency.md

 <ParameterDescription
     name='policy.latency_baseliner.latency_tolerance_multiplier'
     description='Tolerance factor beyond which the service is considered to be in overloaded state.
-E.g. if long-term average of latency is 50ms and if the tolerance is 1.1, then the service is considered to be in an overloaded state if short-term average of latency is more than 55ms.' type='Number (double)'
+E.g. if the long-term average of latency is L and if the tolerance is T, then the service is considered to be in an overloaded state if the short-term average of latency is more than L*T.' type='Number (double)'
     reference=''
     value='1.25'